-- Annual leave must be taken at a time which accommodates the peak workflows of the area. - The ability to work outside of standard hours may be required from time to time.
+- Annual leave must be taken at a time which accommodates the peak workflows of the area - The ability to work outside of standard hours will be required from time to time. - Occasional interstate/regional travel may be required

 3. Job Complexity, Skills, Knowledge